graphprotocol/graph-node/docs/getting-started.md

     3. [Start The Graph Node](#23-starting-the-graph-node-and-connecting-to-an-etheruem-node)

     4. [Build and Deploy the subgraph to the local Graph Node](#24-deploying-the-subgraph)
-3. Query The Subgraph
+3. Querying The Subgraph
     1. [Query the newly deployed GraphQL API](#3-query-the-local-graph-node)

 Now let's dig in!

 ## 1 Defining The Subgraph
-When we refer to a subgraph we are referring to the whole project.
-Once deployed to the decentralized network, it will form a part of a global graph of blockchain data.
+When we refer to a subgraph we are referring to the whole project that is indexing a chosen set of data.

-You can now create an empty repository to start the project.
-We will add the first file in section 1.1.
+To start, create an empty repository for the project.
+We will create the first file in section 1.1.

 ### 1.1 Define The Data Sources and Create a Manifest

-When building a subgraph you must decide ahead of time what blockchain data you want to index in a Graph Node.
-This is the `data source`, and it comprises of data on blockchain (i.e. an Ethereum smart contract).
+When building a subgraph you must decide ahead of time what blockchain data you want the Graph Node to index.
+These are known as `dataSources`, which are data sets derived from a blockchain (i.e. an Ethereum smart contract).

-The subgraph is defined by a YAML file called a **subgraph manifest**.
+The subgraph is defined by a YAML file, known as the **subgraph manifest**.
 This file should always be named `subgraph.yaml`.
 The full specification for the subgraph manifest can be viewed [here](subgraph-manifest.md).
 It comprises of a schema, data sources and mappings which are used to deploy the GraphQL endpoint.

-Let's go through an example to show what a subgraph manifest should look like.
+Let's go through an example to display what a subgraph manifest looks like.
 We will use the common ERC721 contract as it is familiar to many developers.
-Below we have defined a subgraph manifest with a single `data sources`, which is a smart contract implementing the ERC721 interface:
+Below we have defined a subgraph manifest with one contract under `dataSources`, which is a smart contract implementing the ERC721 interface:
 ```yaml
 specVersion: 0.0.1
 schema: